About the Department of Plant Sciences

 Biological Science (Plant Sciences) by thesis - MPhil

-The research MPhil degree essentially follows the format of the PhD but is compressed into one year of full-time study or two years of part-time study.
+The research MPhil degree essentially follows the PhD format but is compressed into one year (full-time) or two years (part-time).
 The work consists of research and courses as required under academic supervision.
 Applicants should contact a potential supervisor before proceeding with their MPhil application.
-You can browse the personal/group pages of the Research Group Leaders to check details of their research.
+You can browse the personal/group pages of the Research Group Leaders to check the details of their research.

 Plant Sciences - PhD

 The degree of Doctor of Philosophy (PhD) is the University's principal research degree.
-A full-time PhD in Plant Sciences takes three to four years of full-time study to complete (or five to seven years part-time) and consists of research and courses as required, under academic supervision.
-Applicants should contact a potential supervisor before proceeding with their PhD application.
+A full-time PhD in Plant Sciences takes three to four years of full-time study to complete (or four to seven years part-time) and consists of research and courses, as required, under academic supervision.
+Applicants should contact and gain approval from a potential Supervisor before proceeding with their PhD application.
 You can browse the personal/group pages of the Research Group Leaders to check the details of their research.
-Part-time study may not be viable, depending on the project, and will be considered on a case-by-case basis, so please discuss this option with your proposed supervisor before making an application for this mode of study.
+Part-time study may not be viable, depending on the project, and will be considered on a case-by-case basis, so please discuss this option with your proposed Supervisor before applying for this mode of study.

 Antarctic Studies - PhD